fmadrian/transfer-playlists/README.md

 ### How to get a Spotify token

-Before using the script you need an Oauth Token provided by Spotify.
+Before using the script you need an OAuth Token provided by the Spotify .
 **NOTE: API tokens obtain this method expire after an hour.
 If a token expires, you need to repeat these steps.**

 1. Go to [Spotify API: Get users profile](https://developer.spotify.com/console/get-users-profile/).